The Ultimate NCLEX Study Guide

 What does the number of questions I answered on the NCLEX tell me about my score?

 Not much.
 The number of questions each candidate answers does not determine if they have passed or failed.
-The computerized adaptive testing format offers candidates the opportunity to demonstrate their skills, whether that happens in the minimum or maximum allotted questions.
+The computerized adaptive testing format allows candidates to demonstrate their skills, whether in the minimum or maximum allotted questions.

 What if I run out of time on the NCLEX?